MarsBased/handbook/sections/projects.md

 Once the layouts are approved by the customer, we start the development.
 We can’t start the development otherwise, and we only develop what has been defined in the definition document or what exists on the layouts.

-Similar to what we do with the layouts, we normally work on a test environment that is shared with the customer with a public URL but protected with a username/password, so that they can validate the results in real time, show it to investors, etc.
+Similar to what we do with the layouts, we normally work on a test environment that is shared with the customer with a public URL but protected with a username/password, so that they can validate the results in real-time, show it to investors, etc.

 We have been working both with AWS and DigitalOcean as hosting providers.
-We have worked with PaaS alternatives as Heroku, EngineYard or Cloud66, and normally Xavi and the client's team will converge on a set of tools we will use in the project.
+We have worked with PaaS alternatives as Heroku, EngineYard or Cloud66, and normally Xavi and the client's team will agree on a set of tools we will use in the project.

 We ask the clients to contract the hosting services themselves and we manage them.
 Otherwise, we will charge them for these services.

 Halfway through the project, we offer them the maintenance contract for the post-release phase.

+## Maintenance & ongoing development

+We don't do maintenance projects _per se_.
+We believe that software is never finished, so even if the main release has been already delivered, we usually keep working on the project for as long as clients want.

+What we don't do is to work with bank of hours models or on-demand.
+Our developers work on a maximum of two projects per person, in either 20 hours per week or 40 hours per week capacities.

 ## Our techstack